 Using Colorants and Scents

-The simplest way to add color and aroma to your scented beeswax and soy tarts is by using candle dye and essential oils.
+The simplest way to add color and aroma to your homemade tarts is by using candle dye and essential oils.
 The amount of each you need varies greatly depending on the individual product and manufacturer.

 Continue to experiment adding more of the product until you get the effect you desire.
 In general, most crafters use 1 oz of essential oil for each pound of wax.